trizen/raku-rosettacode/programming_tasks/A/Add_a_variable_to_a_class_instance_at_runtime.md

 ```

-That's what's going on underneath, but often people just mix in an anonymous role directly using the <tt>but</tt> operator.
+That's what's going on underneath, but often people just mix in an anonymous role directly using the `but` operator.
 Here we'll mix an attribute into a normal integer.

 ```perl
 my $lue = 42 but role { has $.answer = "Life, the Universe, and Everything" }